alexchenzl/eos-node-ansible/README.md

 #EOS NODE ANSIBLE
+- PREPARE FOR INSTALLATION USING ANSIBLE

+For normal operation of the ansible, you must add id_rsa.pub key to authorized_keys on host and add lines "User_Alias  ADMINS = eosuser" and "ADMINS  ALL = NOPASSWD: ALL" to file /etc/sudoers

 - INSTALL EOS NODE:

 ansible-playbook -i hosts  ./eosnode.yml  --tags installEos
+or
+ansible-playbook -i hosts -l 192.168.1.12 ./eosnode.yml  --tags installEos
+for a single host

 - BACKUP EOS NODE:

 ansible-playbook -i hosts  ./eosnode.yml  --tags backupEos
+or
+ansible-playbook -i hosts -l 192.168.1.12 ./eosnode.yml  --tags backupEos
+for a single host

 - EXAMPLE main.yml in vars directory